eugenee8613/apcsa-freedom-project/blog/entry03.md

 # Entry 3
 ##### 2/12/24
 Content:
 So moving foward with the freedom project, I have been adding different parts to the game.
 I added the default sprites so far.
 I basically added already all the fundamentals and basicis for it to be a functional game.
 I added the spritees.
-I have added the terrain(assests), the positions.
-I added coins so that
-The code I used was:
+I have added the terrain(assestTs), the positions.
+I added coins so that the player can have a score. he code I used was:
 ```
     const MOVE_SPEED = 120;